Updated Jan. 11, 2021

 The Food and Drug Administration has approved remdesivir as a drug to treat severe COVID-19.
 Other treatments for severe illness have received Emergency Use Authorization (EUA).
 For more minor illnesses, doctors may recommend over-the-counter medications like acetaminophen or ibuprofen to treat symptoms.

 Can I Prevent Coronavirus or the Flu?

-Specific methods to prevent the spread of COVID-19 include:
+Other methods to help prevent the spread of COVID-19 include:

 - Facemasks: Follow the CDC’s recommendations for wearing facemasks.
 The CDC recommends wearing a facemask when out in public to prevent spread of the coronavirus.
-Pennsylvania currently requires the use of facemasks in public settings for everyone over the age of 2.
+Pennsylvania currently requires the use of facemasks in all indoor settings when not around people from your household, and in outdoor settings when you can’t keep a distance of 6 feet from people not from your household.
 Children under age 2 should not wear facemasks.
 You should not purchase masks or respirators that are meant for health care workers.
 Learn more about facemask use, including how to craft your own at home.